nithitsuki/lib1602A-pico/README.md

+# **DOES NOT WORK** (AS OF NOW)
+I'm yet to push the alpha, this is literally the base code with one funtion I want to polish the code a bit more before publishing, so please wait till i get that done

 # lib-ST7066U-rp2040
 Library for interfacinig with a ST7066U/ST7065C controller within or outside a 1602(A) display for the rp2040 chipset (such as the raspberry pi pico) using using  the pico c/c++ sdk